microsoft/coyote/docs/concepts/actors/overview.md

 actor.
 This method accepts as parameters an object of type `ActorId` and an event object.
 It also has a couple more advanced parameters which you don't need to worry about right now.

-An event can be created by sub-classing from `Microsoft.Coyote.Event`:
+An event can be created by sub-classing from `Microsoft.Coyote.Actors.Event`:

 ```csharp
 class PingEvent : Event